Super Bowl LVI: First half

-The Rams started the second quarter facing 2nd-and-11 on their own 24-yard-line.
-An unsuccessful deep pass from Stafford to Kupp was immediately followed by a 35-yard pass to Beckham and a 25-yard pass to Henderson.
-Now inside the red zone at the Cincinnati 16-yard-line, Henderson rushed for five yards before Stafford passed to Kupp for an 11-yard touchdown.
-The extra point was unsuccessful as Hekker mishandled the snap, then threw an interception to Germaine Pratt, keeping the Rams lead at 13–3.
-The ensuing kickoff was a touchback and the Bengals advanced the ball 75 yards in 14 plays, with Burrow completing 5/5 passes for 38 yards while Joe Mixon rushed 6 times for 26 yards.
-On the last play, Mixon took a pitch from Burrow and then passed to Tee Higgins with a halfback pass for a 6-yard-touchdown.
-Another touchback followed and the Rams began their drive with a pair of plays totaling 19 yards, which got them to their own 44-yard-line.
-After a knee injury to Beckham Jr., which sidelined him for the rest of the game, a false start penalty backed them up five yards.
-The drive ended on 3rd-and-14 at the Bengals' 43-yard-line, when Stafford's pass downfield was intercepted Jessie Bates in the end zone for a touchback.
-The Bengals got possession at their own 10-yard-line (backed up ten yards as the result of an unsportsmanlike conduct penalty).
-The short drive was unsuccessful and they punted with 42 seconds remaining.
-The Rams responded with a drive that was even shorter, as they went three-and-out in 26 seconds and punted back to Cincinnati; Burrow then took a knee to end the half.
+The Rams started the second quarter with Stafford's 35-yard pass to Beckham on 3rd-and-11, followed by a 25-yard reception by running back Darrell Henderson, who then picked up 5 yards before Stafford passed to Kupp for an 11-yard touchdown.
+On the extra point attempt, Hekker fumbled the snap, then threw an interception to linebacker Germaine Pratt, keeping the Los Angeles lead at 13–3.
+The ensuing kickoff was a touchback, and the Bengals advanced the ball 75 yards in 12 plays, with Burrow completing all five of his pass attempts for 38 yards while Mixon rushed 6 times for 26 yards.
+On the last play of the drive, Mixon took a pitch from Burrow and then passed to wide receiver Tee Higgins with a halfback pass for a 6-yard touchdown, cutting the Bengals' deficit to 13–10 with 5:47 left in the half.
+On the Rams' next drive, Stafford completed a 13-yard pass to wide receiver Van Jefferson, then later completed a 16-yard pass to tight end Brycen Hopkins to reach the Cincinnati 39-yard line.
+After a knee injury to Beckham, which sidelined him for the rest of the game, Stafford threw a deep pass intended for Jefferson that was intercepted in the end zone for a touchback by safety Jessie Bates at the two-minute warning.
+The Bengals were assessed an unsportsmanlike conduct penalty for excessive celebration, forcing them to start at their own 10-yard line.
+The teams then exchanged punts to end the half.